im-ghost/library-app-api/docs/book.md

 }
 ```
 ### Create a Book
-To create a book,all fields are required except the DOB
+To create a book,all fields are required including a user's token except the DOB

 ```javascript
 mutation{